joeyjyyang/2unify-app/README.md

 ## Next Steps

 - Add `tunify-moving-background.mp4` as a video background to screens.
 Currently, the backgrounds for `MainScreen.js` and `LandingScreen.js` are static, using React Native's `ImageBackground` component.
-- Connect the frontend to the backend.
+- Connect the frontend to the backend (to be built) .

 ## Contact